Homosexuality in pre-Columbian Peru: Inca Empire

 For his part, Cieza de León commented in his Chronicle of Peru that the Incas punished those who practiced homosexuality: "they hated those who used it, considering them as vile timid people and that if it was known to anyone that such a sin had committed, they punished him with such a penalty that it would be pointed out and known among everyone."
+Societies in the central coast of Peru that were conquered by the Inca empire, for example the Chancay, had distinct religious and cultural beliefs for centuries about sexuality that changed as they were incorporated into the Inca Empire.

 Aymara people

 In the case of the Aymaras, who reside southwest of the Peruvian mountains, there are different opinions.
 According to the superstitions of certain sub-ethnic groups, they are also said to be an omen of bad luck.
-Although some communities have a certain degree of acceptance, respect and understanding of these people for their sexual orientation.
-In others, homosexuals were frequently considered special, magical beings, endowed with supernatural powers, recognized for their powers to be shamans.
+In some communities, non-heteronormative sexualities are associated with lacking traditional masculinity and being a qachu, which is a slur for gay men.
+Although some communities have a certain degree of acceptance, respect, and understanding of these people for their sexual orientation.
+In others, homosexuals were frequently considered special, magical beings, who were endowed with supernatural powers and recognized for their powers to be shamans.

 Arrival of the Spanish and banning of homosexuality

-Once the Spanish arrived, in the 16th century, they were astonished at the sexual practices of the natives.
+Once the Spanish arrived in the 16th century, they were astonished at the sexual practices of the natives.
 Viceroy Francisco de Toledo and the priests were aghast to discover that homosexuality was accepted and that the indigenous population also did not prohibit premarital sex or hold female chastity to be of any particular importance.

-Historian Maximo Terrazos describes how the Spanish reconciled this native sexuality with the Catholic faith:
+The historian Maximo Terrazos describes how the Spanish reconciled this native sexuality with Catholicism:

 Toledo ordered natives evangelized and those "caught cohabiting outside church-sanctioned wedlock would receive 100 lashes with a whip 'to persuade these Indians to remove themselves from this custom so detrimental and pernicious'.
 Toledo also issued several decrees aimed at creating near total segregation of the sexes in public.
 Violations were punishable by 100 lashes and two years' service in pestilential state hospitals.
 Under the Inquisition, brought to Peru in 1569, homosexuals could be burned at the stake."